Counting modular forms by rationality field: Hecke fields

 It is not clear if the simplifications to monomials affect the exponents in our estimates, but if the $I_{2j}$ polynomials are sufficiently general type, one might expect they only account for a multiplicative factor of size $O(1+T^\eps)$.
 Note that in the Brumer--McGuinness heuristics, it is believed the analogous archimedean simplification (2) only affects counts by an $O(1)$ factor.

 A more serious reason to doubt the exponents in these lower bounds are optimal is that there may exist (i) other rational parametrizations of $Y_-(D)$ where the $I_{2j}$ degrees are smaller, or (ii) special curves on $Y_-(D)$ which intersect $Z_D$ in an especially large number of rational points.
-Indeed, the proof makes clear that different types of parametrizations may yield better counts for different surfaces.
+Indeed, the proof makes clear that different parametrizations may yield different counts for a given surface.

 Now we explain how these estimates for $\# Z_D(T)$ are related to counting quadratic twist classes of weight 2 newforms $f$ with rationality field $\Q(\sqrt D)$.
-As explained above, a positive proportion of $f$ (all, if $D \ne 12$) should correspond to rational points on $Y_-(D)$.
+As explained above, a positive proportion of $f$ (at least if $D \ne 12$) should correspond to rational points on $Y_-(D)$.
 Conversely, a rational point on $Y_-(D)$ may not come from a simple abelian surface with RM defined over $\Q$---one needs that the Mestre conic has a point, the RM is defined over $\Q$, and the Jacobian is nonsplit.
 However, we expect that these obstructions will only contribute logarithmic factors to asymptotics.
-(See \cite{me:rm5} for details about when the Mestre obstruction vanishes and when RM is defined over $\Q$.)
+(See \cite{me:rm5} for details about when the Mestre obstruction vanishes and when the RM is defined over $\Q$.)

 Consider a point $(a,b,c) \in Z_D(T)$ which corresponds to a $\bar \Q$-isomorphism class of simple abelian surfaces $A/\Q$.
 Generically this $\bar \Q$-isomorphism class should be the family of Jacobians of quadratic twists of a genus 2 curve $C/\Q$ with RM $D$.
 Suppose this, and assume $C$ is a minimal quadratic twist of conductor $N_C$.
 Then $(a,b,c)$ corresponds to the quadratic twist class of some minimal newform $f$ of level $N_f$ where $N_C = N_f^2$.
 One can write down a minimal integral model for $C$, and the polynomially-defined Igusa--Clebsch invariants $I_{2j}(C)$ are necessarily divisible by $I_{2j}^{\min}(a,b,c)$.
 Thus $I_{10}^{\min}(a,b,c)$ divides the minimal discriminant $\Delta_C = 2^{-12} I_{10}(C)$ of $C$.
 One also knows that the conductor $N_C \mid \Delta_C$.